bluntwizard/steam_deck_dub_edition/docs/typescript-migration.md

 - Following TypeScript best practices
 - Maintaining the existing architectural patterns

 The migration has significantly improved the development experience and laid a strong foundation for future enhancements.
+All JavaScript files have been converted to TypeScript with appropriate interfaces, type annotations, and error handling, resulting in a more robust and maintainable codebase.